The secret to Merlo Coffee’s rich balanced flavour is the strict roasting profile that our roasting team follow.

 There are many different methods for extracting your coffee – espresso machine, stovetop and plunger to name a few.
 Whichever you use, make sure you educate yourself on the best practice.
 For our tips and tricks on perfecting your brewing method, visit the Coffee 101 section.

 Stage 8: Enjoying

 Whichever way you enjoy your coffee, its freshness, quality and consistency all start from the roasting.
-If you’ve enjoyed a merlo moment lately and want to tell us about it, connect with us on Facebook, Instagram or Twitter or contact us via the website.
+If you’ve enjoyed a Merlo moment lately and want to tell us about it, connect with us on Facebook or Instagram.

 So, what are you waiting for?
 Head into our Merlo Coffee Torrefaziones today to see the roasting process in action!